SuddenlyHazel/dfx_notes/token_events.md

 **TransferEvent**

 Emitted once per transaction.
 Sent to the subscribers of the `to` and `from` props.
+Metadata should be limited to a reasonable size - maybe len 1000, and not persisted.
+Metadata should be relayed from the transfer call, maybe a `transferWithMetadata` method.

     public type TransferEvent = {
         to : Principal;